Sion719/My-portfolio/README.md

 Concepts: Data Cleaning, Visualization, Statistical Analysis, Business Reporting

-3. Assignment from my degree course
+3. Assignment from my degree course (75% mark)

 Title: Consulting on Visual Time Perception for enhanced immersion and user experience Tasked with showcasing how the impact of our brain's interpretation of space/time can be manipulated to create more immersive experiences for new gaming technology.